unboxed/unboxed.co/source/blog/2017-07-05-local-government-digital-service-standard-teacamp-3-digital-marketplace.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br/>
-Sharing a full exploration into the Digital Marketplace, Tobi and Catherine conclude their session with an all-important demo of how this all works, from a buyer’s perspective.
+Sharing a full exploration into the Digital Marketplace, Tobi and her colleague conclude their session with an all-important demo of how this all works, from a buyer’s perspective.
 Wrapping up the session is a shared link to the [Digital Marketplace blog](https://digitalmarketplace.blog.gov.uk), more about [user research for the Digital Marketplace](https://digitalmarketplace.blog.gov.uk/2015/01/30/user-research-for-digital-marketplace/) and an opportunity for questions and discussion across the room.<br/>
 <br/>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Big thanks to <a href="https://twitter.com/Agilesphere">@Agilesphere</a> <a href="https://twitter.com/LoGovPlatform">@LoGovPlatform</a> @ukgovdigimkt  <a href="https://twitter.com/ScottWilkie1215">@ScottWilkie1215</a> <a href="https://twitter.com/grove_richard">@grove_richard</a> and everyone who participated in <a href="https://twitter.com/hashtag/lgdss?src=hash">#lgdss</a> teacamp</p>&mdash; Natalie Taylor (@NatalieRobson) <a href="https://twitter.com/NatalieRobson/status/880481155044311040">June 29, 2017</a></blockquote>